ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ```

 ::: danger
-In this scheme, all pages share a [single origin](https://en.wikipedia.org/wiki/Same-origin_policy), which means this type of gateway should be used only when site isolation does not matter (static content without cookies, local storage, or Web APIs that require user permission).
+In this scheme, all pages share a [single origin](https://en.wikipedia.org/wiki/Same-origin_policy).
+As such, this type of gateway should only be used when site isolation does not matter.
+Examples include static content without cookies, local storage, or APIs that require user permission.

-When in doubt, use [subdomain gateway](#subdomain-gateway).
+When in doubt, use a [subdomain gateway](#subdomain-gateway).
 :::

 ## Subdomain gateway

-When [origin-based security](https://en.wikipedia.org/wiki/Same-origin_policy) is needed, [CIDv1](../concepts/content-addressing.md#identifier-formats) in case-insensitive encoding such as Base32 or Base36 should be used in the subdomain:
+When [origin-based security](https://en.wikipedia.org/wiki/Same-origin_policy) is needed, a [CIDv1](../concepts/content-addressing.md#identifier-formats) in a case-insensitive encoding such as Base32 or Base36 should be used in the subdomain:

 ```plaintext
 https://<cidv1b32>.ipfs.<gateway-host>.tld/path/to/resource
 ```

-Example:
+Examples:

 ```plaintext
 https://bafybeiemxf5abjwjbikoz4mc3a3dla6ual3jsgpdr4cjr3oz3evfyavhwq.ipfs.dweb.link/wiki/